| What items are recyclable? How should items be prepared?

 | Collection issues and items left behind

-There are a number of reasons why things are left behind, including by-law requirements and health and safety concerns.
+Below are some common reasons why things are left behind, including by-law requirements and health and safety concerns:

 1. Item is not acceptable in our program, such as Styrofoam, plastic toys, bagged containers, ceramic mug, drinking glass, light bulbs.
 These types of items either are not acceptable to recycling markets and/or create processing difficulties.